 Each year, the South Carolina Department of Natural Resources (DNR) does its best to protect typical nesting spots at Lighthouse Inlet.
-They post signs with string running between them to keep people off the dunes — and off the nests, too, which are virtually invisible in the sand.
+They run strings between signs to keep people off the dunes — and off the nests, which are virtually invisible.

-Keith McCullough, who coordinates natural history interpretation at Lighthouse Inlet for Charleston Parks, often sees birds disturbed.
-Beachgoers, McCullough says, will send a child or dog dashing through a big group of shorebirds and seabirds just to snap a picture of them wheeling in the air.
-Similar photos appear in the local press, with cheerful captions.
+Keith McCullough, who coordinates natural history interpretation here for Charleston Parks, says he sees birds disturbed all too often.
+Beachgoers, will send a child or dog dashing through a big group of birds just to snap a picture of them wheeling in the air.
+Similar photos often appear in the local press.

 “There’s really no thought,” McCullough adds ruefully, “about the razor’s edge these birds sit on between life and death.”

-Which is exactly why our beaches need Shorebird Stewards.
-On Sunday mornings through the summer, Carl Cole sits at the entrance to this beach with a sign that says, “Ask Me About the Birds.”
+Which is exactly why South Carolina's beaches need Shorebird Stewards.
+On Sundays through the summer, Carl Cole sits at the entrance to this beach with a sign that says, “Ask Me About the Birds.”
 His approach is always gentle.
-When someone ducks under DNR’s protective string into prime nesting habitat, he might say, “Hey ... good morning ... can I tell you about the birds?”
+When someone strays into a prime nesting area, he might say, “Hey, can I tell you about the birds?”

 And people respond well.
-“The overwhelming majority,” Cole says, “get really engaged.”
-People choose to come back when the tide is lower, so they can walk farther from the dunes and not disturb birds.
+They come back when the tide is lower, so they can walk farther from the dunes and not disturb birds.
 Or they move themselves and their dogs to an entirely different part of Folly Beach.

-From the nest that Cole protected that day, two chicks hatched and made it at least to near-adult size (that's the last time they were spotted).
+From the nest Carl saved that day, two chicks hatched and made it at least to near-adult size (that's the last time they were spotted).
 His reward for a job well done included scores of positive conversations, as well as an intimate look at birds whose presence on the South Carolina coast may not last forever.

 “I got so tickled,” he remembers, “watching this oystercatcher chick imitating his parents, chasing off Laughing Gulls way bigger than him.
 I could practically hear him saying, ‘Hey ma, look at me!’”

-Felicia Sanders, a wildlife biologist with DNR, enjoys this same intimate view of coastal birds all the time.
-She and her colleagues keep track of the declines and upticks in our state's seabird and shorebird numbers.
-So she’s acutely aware of the need to build public will to strengthen the laws and policies that can stabilize their fragile populations.
+Felicia Sanders, a DNR wildlife biologist, enjoys this same intimate view of coastal birds all the time.
+She and her colleagues record the declines and upticks in South Carolina's seabird and shorebird numbers.
+So she’s acutely aware of the need to build public will to strengthen laws and policies to stabilize their fragile populations.